Spectacled owl

-The spectacled owl (Pulsatrix perspicillata) is a large tropical owl native to the neotropics.
-It is a resident breeder in forests from southern Mexico and Trinidad, through Central America, south to southern Brazil, Paraguay and northwestern Argentina.
+The spectacled owl (Pulsatrix perspicillata) also called a Murucututu, is a large tropical owl native to the neotropics.
+It is a resident breeder in forests from southern Mexico and Trinidad, through Central America, south to southern Brazil, Paraguay, and northwestern Argentina.
 There are six subspecies.
-One is occasionally treated as a separate species called the short-browed or brown spectacled owl but the consensus is that it is still merely a race until more detailed analysis can be done.
+One is occasionally treated as a separate species called the short-browed or brown-spectacled owl but the consensus is that it is still merely a race until more detailed analysis can be done.

 Distribution and habitat

 The spectacled owl is found in Mexico, Central America (Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama), Trinidad and Tobago, and South America (Colombia, Venezuela, Suriname, French Guiana, Guyana, Paraguay, Ecuador, Peru, Bolivia, Brazil, Argentina).
 The spectacled owl is primarily a bird of tropical rainforests, being found mostly in areas where dense, old-growth forest is profuse.
 However, it may enter secondary habitats, such as forest edges, especially while hunting.
-On occasion, they have been found in dry forests, treed savanna plains, plantations and semi-open areas with trees.
+On occasion, they have been found in dry forests, treed savanna plains, plantations, and semi-open areas with trees.
 In areas such as Costa Rica, they may inhabit subtropical montane cloud forests of up to 1500 m, although are generally associated with lowland forests.